zentrope/nashorn-app/readme.md

 To build and run the application:

     $ make build
-    $ java -jar target/script-1.jar
+    $ java -jar target/scripto-1.jar
     $ open http://localhost:2018

-Note: If you don't have `make`, just read the file to see the commands it uses: a combination of `leiningen` and `bash`.
+Note: If you don't have `make`, just read the `Makefile` to see the commands it uses: a combination of `leiningen` and `bash`.
 For this app, `make` and `Makefile` are just convenience shell wrappers.

 ## Scripting language support